The Denver Horse Railway Company

 In 2012, after a collaborative design and planning process with DHA, iDE, Engineers Without Borders-USA, Denver Urban Gardens and many dedicated partner organizations, design-build firm Tres Birds Workshop broke ground on the building renovation, and began to transform the collapsing roof, crumbling masonry walls, and rotting floors into a place of renewed strength, beauty, and purpose.
 The Horse Barn re-opened its doors to this new purpose in 2013.

-The Denver Housing Authority and all the Horse Barn Tenants are thrilled and honored to be able to offer this space as a resource and amenity to the Curtis Park neighborhood, to the broader Denver community, and to all who share our collective missions to work toward access and opportunity for all people, the world over.
+The Denver Housing Authority and the Posner Center for International Development are thrilled and honored to be able to offer this space as a resource and amenity to the Curtis Park neighborhood, to the broader Denver community, and to all who share our collective missions to work toward access and opportunity for all people, the world over.